 Recent Degassing Jobs

-In a job that would up at the end of December, 2011 we condensed a benzene/toluene/xylene (btx) tank at a Mount Belview TX facility.
+We condensed a benzene/toluene/xylene (btx) tank at a Mount Belview TX facility.
 The tank was 150′ diameter and in the course of the job we recovered over 13,000 gallons of benzene condensate without releasing any benzene to personnel or to the environment.

 And click here if you want to know how much VOC can be in the vapor space of your tank.